futureofcoding/futureofcoding.org/collaboration.md

 # Collaboration

 One of the goals of the Future of Coding is to foster collaboration.
-Many of us are working on projects to bring about some futuristic computing as we envision it.
-Others don't have a project of their own but would like to contribute.
-There are even people independently working on projects for the community itself.
-This page will collect resources to help all these people come together and combine efforts.
+Many of us are working on projects to bring about some vision of futuristic computing.
+Others don't have a project of their own but would still like to contribute.
+There are even a few folks independently working on projects for the community itself.
+The resources on this page will help all our members combine their efforts.

 Table of Contents
 * [Projects Seeking Contributions](#projects-seeking-contributions)